-Baby bumps in the road: The impact of parenthood on job performance, human capital, and career advancement (with Jennifer Heissel), in progress.
+Baby bumps in the road: The impact of parenthood on job performance, human capital, and career advancement (with Jennifer Heissel).
+Job Market Paper.
+Submitted.

-Targeted public pre-K on the broader child care market in Illinois.
-Mimeo July 2021.
+Targeted public pre-K and the broader child care market in Illinois.

-Gonzalez, K., Healy, O., Miratrix, L., & Sabol, T.J.
-(2021).
-The ups and downs of classroom quality over the preschool year and relations to children’s school readiness.
-Mimeo November 2020.
-Under review.
+The ups and downs of classroom quality over the preschool year and relations to children’s school readiness. (with Kathryn Gonzalez [lead author], Luke Miratrix, and Terri Sabol).

-Parenthood and health: Measuring the effects of maternity leave, paternity leave, and child care (with Jennifer Heissel), in progress.
+Parenthood and health: Measuring the effects of maternity leave, paternity leave, and child care (with Jennifer Heissel).

 The impact of variation in access to child care on job promotion and retention (with Alexander Chesney, Jennifer Heissel, and William Sevier).